CLARIAH/clariah-plus/inventory.md

 - [LAF](https://www.cs.vassar.edu/~ide/papers/ide-romary-clergerie.pdf) (**Linguistic Annotation Framework**) -  A abstract meta-model for annotation interchange and merging developed in ISO TC37
     SC4, and its GraF (Graph Annotation Format) serialisation.
 Usage within CLARIAH unclear (less immediate practical implications), may possibly influence some theoretical foundations?
-- [TigerXML](https://www.ims.uni-stuttgart.de/documents/ressourcen/werkzeuge/tigersearch/doc/html/TigerXML.html) - (Treebank encoding format).
+- [TigerXML](https://www.ims.uni-stuttgart.de/documents/ressourcen/werkzeuge/tigersearch/doc/html/TigerXML.html) (Treebank encoding format).
 Probably not used in CLARIAH?
-- [PaulaXML](https://github.com/korpling/paula-xml) - (Potsdamer AUstauschformat Linguistischer Annotationen).
+- [PaulaXML](https://github.com/korpling/paula-xml) (Potsdamer AUstauschformat Linguistischer Annotationen).
 Probably not used in CLARIAH?
+- [ALTO](https://www.loc.gov/standards/alto/) (Analyzed Layout and Text Object) - An XML-based format developed for the description of text OCR and layout information of pages for digitized material.
+Used in CLARIAH WP3.
+- [hOCR](http://kba.cloud/hocr-spec/1.2/) (Analyzed Layout and Text Object) - XHTML-based data representation for formatted text obtained from optical character recognition.
+Used by software such as Tesseract and used in CLARIAH WP3.

 ### Audiovisual Annotation Models